 'Big data' refers to data sets that are too large or too complex for traditional data processing applications.
-Additionally, the term is often used to refer to predictive analytics or other methods of extracting value from data.
-To benefit from big data, businesses need several things, including raw storage and processing power, as well as strong analytics capabilities and skills.
-In 2015, annual revenue from the global big data market was put in the region of 22 billion U.S. dollars, with predictions suggesting this could double in size within the next four years.
-The largest share of big data revenue stems from professional services, representing almost 40 percent of the market, with the big data compute and storage segments trailing some way behind.
-Some of the largest providers of big data services include IBM, SAP, Oracle, Hewlett Packard, and Accenture.
+The term is often used to refer to predictive analytics or other methods of extracting value from data.
+In order to harness big data, businesses rely on raw storage and processing power as well as strong analytics capabilities and skills.
+In 2017, annual revenue from the global big data market was expected to reach 33.5 billion U.S. dollars, with predictions suggesting this could double in size within the following four years.
+The largest share of big data revenue is believed to stem from hardware spending, representing slightly more than a third of the overall market.
+The major providers of big data services include global names such as IBM, SAP, Oracle, Hewlett Packard, and Accenture.

-Not every piece of data will make its way into the big data ecosystem, nor is all data useful, but a number of figures already suggest at the challenge of finding useful data amongst the rest.
-In 2015, mobile data traffic was measured at 3.7 exabytes (3.7 billion gigabytes) a month and is showing no signs of slowing down.
-That same year, cloud computing traffic was estimated at approximately 106 exabytes per month in North America alone.
-Furthermore, while the Internet of Things is expected to connect the digital and physical worlds through a network of sensors, the number of connected devices speaks to the amount of data that may need to be processed: some forecasts put the number of connected devices worldwide as high as 50 billion by 2020.
+While not every piece of data finds its way into the big data ecosystem, a number of figures already highlight the challenge of finding useful data amongst the rest.
+In 2017 it was estimated that mobile data traffic would reach 11 exabytes (11 billion gigabytes) a month, climbing rapidly into the future.
+That same year, cloud computing traffic was forecast to reach 320 exabytes per month in North America alone.
+Contributing to the rapid growth of data traffic is the internet of things (IoT), which is already connecting the digital and physical worlds through a network of sensors.
+Some forecasts put the number of IoT connected devices worldwide as high as 31 billion by 2020.

 One other industry benefiting from the growth of big data is that of cloud computing.
 The amount of processing power and/or storage required to make use of big data is such that many businesses have taken to hosting and processing their big data sets in the cloud.
 In one survey, 69 percent of respondents said that their organization used cloud technology for data storage and backup, while 56 percent said their organization was using cloud computing for data analytics.